jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

 </pre>

 7. Inspect output structure in PyMOL to ensure proper length, secondary structure, etc. The outputs will have a JSON with statistics and .cif.gz files.
-Those can be unzipped by double clicking and opened in PyMOL.
-Example linked [here](./rfdiff3_example/output)
+Those can be unzipped by transferring from the cluster to your local computer, double clicking and opened in PyMOL.
+Example linked [here](./1_rfdiff3_example/output)

 <img width="1120" height="974" alt="image" src="https://github.com/user-attachments/assets/41446ea8-6a72-4c97-8a87-31c232642c56" />